IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 What do you see in the `results` of the activation record for this invocation?

 ![Invoke action with parameters](images/101-ex5-action-invoke-with-name-param.png)

+The activation result should show the `name` parameter value was successfully passed into the action.

 ## Create new action